hoomehr/foundfund/README.md

 3. **Success Page**:
    - The success page (`/foundfund/payment/success`) receives the session ID and other metadata.
-   - It creates a contribution record in the database using the `/api/contributions/direct` endpoint.
+   - It attempts to create a contribution record in the database using the `/api/contributions/direct` endpoint.
+   - If that fails, it falls back to the regular `/api/contributions` endpoint.
+   - As a last resort, it directly updates the campaign stats.
    - It displays a success message with campaign details.

 4. **Webhook Processing**:
    - Stripe also sends a webhook event to `/api/stripe/webhook` when the payment is completed.
    - The webhook handler creates a contribution record if one doesn't exist yet.
    - It updates the campaign's funding stats (current amount, contributions count, unique contributors).

+> **Note**: The system implements multiple redundant approaches to ensure contributions are properly recorded.
+Both the success page and webhook handler attempt to create contributions, with checks to prevent duplicates.
+This redundancy ensures that even if one approach fails, the other can still record the contribution.

 ### Database Updates